handmade success

 Is Faire worth it for small handmade businesses?

-For many small makers, yes — but only if you price for the commission.
+For many small makers, yes, but only if you price for the commission.
 Faire gives you access to a large, active retailer base without the cost of trade shows or cold outreach.
-The 25% first-order commission is real money, but it drops to 15% on repeat orders.
+The 15% commission plus the one-time $10 new-customer fee is real money, but reorders drop the fee and settle at a clean 15%.
 The makers who do well on Faire know their cost of goods sold precisely and price their wholesale products accordingly.
 Those who guess at their costs often find the margins don't work once the fee comes out.